small-zeng/EVPP/README.md

 ### Code Structure

-The main entrances are `nerfServer`  and `planServre_Object / planServre_Room` .
+The main entrances are `nerfServer`  and `plannerServer_Object / plannerServer_Room` .

 `nerfServer`  defines the online implicit reconstruction.

-`planServre_Object / planServre_Room` defines the view path planning of single object scene and room scene.
+`plannerServer_Object / plannerServer_Room` defines the view path planning of single object scene and room scene.

 ## RUN